alejandroo24/proyecto3aevAlejandroMoreno/README.md

-nickname VARCHAR(50) NOT NULL, contraseña VARCHAR(50) NOT NULL, correo VARCHAR(50) NOT NULL, salario DECIMAL(10,2) NOT NULL DEFAULT 0 id_almacen INT,
+nickname VARCHAR(50) NOT NULL, contraseña VARCHAR(50) NOT NULL, correo VARCHAR(50) NOT NULL, salario DECIMAL(10,2) NOT NULL DEFAULT 0, id_almacen INT
 );